Baked Goat Cheese Dip

 Ingredients Used for Baked Goat Cheese Dip Recipe:

 • Cream Cheese – Use a block of cream cheese for best results.
+While we used a light version, full-fat is also a great choice.

-How to make Creamy Goat Cheese Dip with Charred Brussels Sprouts:
+How to make Creamy Goat Cheese Dip:

 Step 1